midwire/bash.env/README.markdown

 # .env

-Is my personal bash environment system
+Is a comprehensive bash environment system that I've been using for over a decade.

+Make sure you customize the individual files to your own taste.

 To use it add the following to your $HOME/.bashrc file.